WebOrigami/docs/src/content/core/ObjectGraph.md

 import { ObjectGraph } from "@graphorigami/origami";

-// Wrap an object to create an explorable graph. export default new ObjectGraph({
+// Wrap an object to create an async graph. export default new ObjectGraph({
   Alice: "Hello, Alice.",
   Bob: "Hello, Bob.",